Ai ai, Aidê

 Come see, come see

 Licurí (Syagrus coronata) and dendê (Elais guineesis) are types of palm.
 The main difference between the two is the hardness and size of their seeds.
 Licurí is much harder than dendê, but dendê is larger.
-In capoeira circles, this corrido illustrates that the weakest, smallest, or poorest can defeat the strongest, largest, or richest.
+In capoeira circles, this corrido illustrates that the weaker, smaller, or poorer can defeat the stronger, larger, or richer.
 Source